Jec magazine

 Download

-This study explores the mechanical performance of a new metal honeycomb structure, developed to outdo the limitations of traditional hexagonal structures.
-While the hexagonal configuration is widely used in the industry, it presents a marked mechanical anisotropy, in particular in shear, promoting one direction compared to another, and undergoes parasitic deformations during complex stresses.
+This study explores the mechanical performance of a new metallic honeycomb structure, developed to overcome the limitations of traditional hexagonal structures.
+While the hexagonal configuration is widely used in industry, it exhibits marked mechanical anisotropy, particularly in shear, favoring one direction over another, and suffers from parasitic deformations under complex loading.

-To improve these weaknesses, a new corrugated cellular topology has been designed.
-This particular geometry makes it possible to reduce anisotropy of mechanical properties, to increase formability (ability to marry complex forms without parasitic deformation behavior) and to improve adhesion with the skin of sandwich structures.
-It remains compatible with existing industrial manufacturing processes, which is an asset for its large -scale adoption.
+To address these weaknesses, a novel corrugated cell topology was designed.
+This specific geometry reduces anisotropy in mechanical properties, increases formability (the ability to conform to complex shapes without parasitic deformation), and improves adhesion to the skins of sandwich structures.
+It remains compatible with existing industrial manufacturing processes, which is an advantage for its widespread adoption.

-Comparative mechanical tests were carried out in compression, crushing and shear depending on the standards in force.
-To ensure a fair comparison, the classic hexagonal structures and the modified structures have been tested with similar volume masses.
-The results have shown that the new structure offers mechanical performance overall higher than those of conventional hexagonal structures, even when they are dense.
-It has in particular better resistance to crushing and compression, and retains a very good capacity in shear, despite slight drops of rigidity in certain directions.
+Comparative mechanical tests were performed in compression, crushing, and shear according to current standards.
+To ensure a fair comparison, conventional hexagonal structures and the modified structures were tested with similar densities.
+The results showed that the new structure offers overall superior mechanical performance compared to conventional hexagonal structures, even at higher densities.
+In particular, it exhibits better resistance to crushing and compression and maintains very good shear strength, despite slight reductions in stiffness in certain directions.

-Another important advantage observed is a better energy absorption capacity during dynamic requests, which is crucial for protective and light structure applications.
-In addition, the new geometry facilitates the application of the adhesive and improves the adhesion between the nucleus and the skins, allowing a reduction in the amount of glue used.
+Another significant advantage observed is improved energy absorption capacity under dynamic stresses, which is crucial for protective and lightweight structural applications.
+Furthermore, the new geometry facilitates adhesive application and enhances adhesion between the core and skins, allowing for a reduction in the amount of adhesive required.

-In conclusion, this study highlights that a simple modification of cell geometry can lead to significant mechanical performance gains, while optimizing other practical aspects such as formability and assembly.
-This opens up interesting perspectives to develop lighter, more solid and more economical structures in sectors such as aeronautics, automotive or space.
+In conclusion, this study highlights that a simple modification of cell geometry can lead to significant gains in mechanical performance, while also optimizing other practical aspects such as formability and assembly.
+This opens up exciting possibilities for developing lighter, stronger, and more economical structures in sectors such as aerospace, automotive, and space.

 Documentation